Animals

 Thomas Gainsborough and His Dog Portraits

-Joanna Kaszubowska 14 May 2022 min Read
+Joanna Kaszubowska 26 March 2024 min Read

 Thomas Gainsborough (1727-1788) was a portrait and landscape painter.
 During his career, he often painted dogs accompanying his sitters.
-He always made sure that the dog was not merely a prop, but also ooze personality.
+He always made sure that the dog was not merely a prop, but also an ooze personality.
 Pity that Gainsborough only painted a handful of actual dogs’ portraits…

+His love of nature clearly shows in his dog portraits.
 It is known that if given a choice, Gainsborough would gladly have stopped painting portraits and focused solely on landscapes:

-I’m sick of Portraits and wish very much to take my Viol da Gamba and walk off to some sweet Village, where I can paint Landskips and enjoy the fag End of life in quietness and ease.
+I’m sick of portraits and wish very much to take my Viol da Gamba and walk off to some sweet village, where I can paint landskips and enjoy the fag end of life in quietness and ease.

 Thomas Gainsborough, letter to William Jackson, Tate.